nejimonraveendran/AzureIoT/CertBasedAuth.md

 # How to create an IoT device in Azure IoT Hub with certificate-based authentication
 Azure IoT Hub supports 2 different types of device authentication:
-- Certificate-based authentication
-- Symmetric Key authentication

-For certificate-based authentication, we need to create a pair of certificates: A server certificate to be uploaded to the Azure Portal when we create a logical IoT device on the portal, and a client certificate to be kept on the physical/simulated IoT device and to be sent to server at the time of connection/authentication.

-This document details how to create a certificate pair using OpenSSL.
+- Symmetric Key authentication:  In this method, our IoT device will have a pre-created symmetric key on Azure IoT hub.
+At the time of the authentication, the device will present a shared access signature based on the key as the proof of identity.
+- Certificate-based authentication:  This is the method we are discussing in this document.

+The certificate-based authentication works like this: There will be a root certificate signed by a certificate authority.
+The root certificate will be uploaded to the Azure IoT Hub.
+We will then create one client certificate, signed by the same certificate authority, for each IoT device we want to authenticate.
+At the time of the authentication, our device will present the client certificate as the proof of identity.
+This document details how to create a certificate authority, root certificate, and the client certificate(s).

 Important Note: The certificate generation method uses our own custom certificate signing authority, which is recommended for testing purposes only.
 For production scenarios, use a proper public certificate authority (eg. Entrust).
 This tutorial assumes that the operations are carried out on a Windows machine.